mvit777/ranx-generator/README.md

   [3] module.default.all.php
  >
 ```
+**Ouput** a new Vendor/Module folder in the app/code/ folder.
+If the Vendor does not already exists it will be created.
+If the Module folder
+already exists generation will not take place

 Choice 0 (module.simple.php) builds only a very basic module with only required files.
 Should you decide to add another element (Ex. a controller) without recreating the whole module
 you can use the modulepart command